ti-oluwa/opmflow-setup-guide/README.md

 resinsight
 ```

 from any terminal window, on any operating system this script supports.
-On Linux, the installer also adds a ResInsight entry to your applications menu, the same place you would find any other installed app, so you can launch it by clicking rather than typing a command if you prefer.
+On Linux, the installer also adds a ResInsight entry to your applications menu, complete with ResInsight's own icon, the same place you would find any other installed app, so you can launch it by clicking rather than typing a command if you prefer.

 On macOS, since ResInsight installs as a normal `.app` bundle into your Applications folder, it already shows up in Launchpad and Spotlight automatically.
 No extra step is needed for that.